qis/windows/development.md

 Projects and Solutions
 + General
-  ☐ Warn user when the project location is not trusted
+  ☐ Always show Error List if build finishes with errors ☐ Warn user when the project location is not trusted
 + Build and Run
   On Run, when build or deployment error occur: Do not launch